-- High work stress has been linked to marital conflict, family stress, and poor performance in both work and family roles. - Individuals who have high job satisfaction are more emotionally and interpersonally available to their family.
+• High work stress has been linked to marital conflict, family stress, and poor performance in both work and family roles.

+• Individuals who have high job satisfaction are more emotionally and interpersonally available to their family.

-The costs of unhealthy relationships are not trivial.
+The costs of unhealthy relationships at home are not trivial.
 Studies indicate that employers could reduce absenteeism by 6.5% and save \$1 billion per year in direct costs if they eliminated high levels of work-to-family interference.
 Employees with high work-to-family interference are also 6.7 times more likely to say they would leave their jobs to have more time for themselves and their families.

-It is clear that employers must take appropriate actions to enhance the personal relationships of their employees.
-But first, employers must understand which employees are more likely to experience relationship problems.
-Employee groups that are at risk must be identified to inform prevention efforts.
-With this mind, the Shepell fgi Research Group conducted a study to examine the frequency of relationship problems as EAP presenting issues, and isolate demographic factors that may identify EAP clients at-risk for such problems.
+It is clear that employers, for both humanistic and economic reasons, must take appropriate actions to enhance the personal relationships of their employees.
+But first, employers must understand who in their workforce is having relationship problems.
+Employee groups that are at risk must be identified so that appropriate intervention and prevention steps can be taken.
+With this mind, the WarrenShepell Research Group conducted a study to isolate demographic factors that differentiate EAP clients who report relationship problems versus other kinds of problems.